azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 1: Implement the event processor

-1. On your Lab VM, open the ConciergePlusSentiment.sln file that you downloaded using Visual Studio, if it is not already open.
+1. On your Lab VM, open the `ConciergePlusSentiment.sln` file that you downloaded using Visual Studio, if it is not already open.

-2. Open **ProcessChatMessage.cs** (found within the **ChatMessageSentimentProcessorFunction** project in the Solution Explorer).
+2. Open `ProcessChatMessage.cs` (found within the **ChatMessageSentimentProcessorFunction** project in the Solution Explorer).

     ![Visual Studio is expanded as follows: ChatMessageSentimentProcessorFunction\ProcessChatMessage.cs](media/vs-process-chat-message.png "Visual Studio")

 3. Scroll down to the Run method.
 This method represents the heart of the message processing logic utilized by the Event Processor Host running in an Azure function.
 It is provided a collection of EventData instances, each of which represent a chat message in the solution.

     ![Screen capture of the Run method](media/vs-function-run-method.png "Run method")

 4. Locate TODO: 1 and replace the lines that follow the comment with the following:

-    ```c#
+    ```csharp
     //TODO: 1.Extract the JSON payload from the binary message
     var eventBytes = eventData.GetBytes();
     var jsonMessage = Encoding.UTF8.GetString(eventBytes);
     ```

 5. Locate TODO: 2 and replace the line that follows with:

-    ```c#
+    ```csharp
     //TODO: 2.Deserialize the JSON message payload into an instance of MessageType
     var msgObj = JsonConvert.DeserializeObject<MessageType>(jsonMessage);
     ```

 6. Locate TODO: 3 and replace the line that follows with:

-    ```c#
+    ```csharp
     //TODO: 3.
 Create a BrokeredMessage (for Service Bus) and EventData instance (for EventHubs) from source message body
     var updatedEventBytes = Encoding.UTF8.GetBytes(JsonConvert.SerializeObject(msgObj));
     BrokeredMessage chatMessage = new BrokeredMessage(updatedEventBytes);
     EventData updatedEventData = new EventData(updatedEventBytes);
     ```

 7. Locate TODO: 4 and replace the lines that follow with:

-    ```c#
+    ```csharp
     //TODO: 4.Copy the message properties from source to the outgoing message instances
     foreach (var prop in eventData.Properties)
     {